Zoster (herpes zoster)

 Variations from product information

-Co-administration with influenza vaccine and 23vPPV
+Co-administration of Zostavax with influenza vaccine and 23vPPV

 The product information for Zostavax states that the vaccine can be given concurrently with inactivated influenza vaccine but not with 23-valent pneumococcal polysaccharide vaccine (23vPPV).